nmadhu6002/nmadhu6002.github.io/_teaching/Fun_With_Fiziks.md

 Teaching Material
 ======

-Experiments/Demonstrations
+Experiments / Demonstrations
 ------
 * Projectile Laucher
-    * We built a projectile launcher out of a binder, rubber bands, and paper clips.
-We let the students play with it and understand how the velocity and angle of the projectile launcher affected different quantities like the maximum height or the range.
+    * We built a projectile launcher out of a binder, rubber bands, and paper clips, and let the students play with it.
+This helped them understand how the velocity and angle of the projectile launcher affected different quantities like the maximum height or the range.
 * Spining Chair
     * One of the instructors held books in each hand and sat on a revolving chair.
 They started spinning and when they extended their arms, they started spinning slower.
 This demonstrated conservation of angular momentum to the students.
 * Rolling objects